New Puzzles Available!

-Congratulations to Rick Brefka for winning our January 2023 Giveaway!
-Rick scored a free copy of Bill's Ball Bearing Burr (Aluminum) by Bill Cutler.
+Congratulations to Louis Coolen for winning our July 2022 Giveaway!
+Louis scored a free copy of Partitions by Pit Khiam Goh.

 Every update we choose a random member of our newsletter to receive a free puzzle.
 If you'd like to join, drop your email address in the box on the lower right of any page on the site.

 Our work is handcrafted to very precise tolerances and must be kept within the range of 40-60% relative humidity at all times.
 Failure to do so may cause inoperability or permanent damage.

 We were surprised when JinHoo contacted us with his latest design, Taco Cube.
 JinHoo is a very successful puzzle designer with multiple creations manufactured by the esteemed Hanayama company.
 He honored us by choosing Cubicdissection to craft his latest puzzle from wood!

 5L Bin is an engaging binary sequence puzzle from designer Pit Khiam Goh.
 Known for his work in creating complex sequential mechanisms, 5L Bin results from Pit folding n-ary concepts into a packing puzzle format.
 The goal is to remove all five pieces and then pack them back into the box.

 5L Bin is an extremely well made puzzle.
 The walnut box is constructed with rounded edges, resulting in a pleasing tactile sensation.
 The precision-milled aluminum pieces slide smoothly into place with a satisfying click.
 Once assembled, the contrasting dark wood and bright metal create a visually compelling combination.
 5L Bin just begs to be picked up and solved repeatedly.